top of page

 Key ID features: Above, male white with black or gray markings on forewing, female has more extensive markings on both wings.
 Below dark overscaling creates gray-green margins along hindwing veins, darker in spring.

 Similar species: Co-occurs with Checkered White in SE Oregon.
-Difficult to ID in flight, may need to find nectaring or use net.
-Female Checkered White is less sharply marked, often with olive or brown shades instead of gray-black.
+The two species are not separable in flight.
+Female Checkered White is less sharply marked, often with olive or brown shades above instead of the gray-black of Western.
+Male Checkered White has narrower gray marks on the forewing margins with more white in between, and forewing markings are less extensive in general.

 Host plant: Many native species in the mustard family.